(Last edited 10/8/2021)

 If the above are satisfied, then you may propose a two-or-three course Student-Initiated Connection by following these steps.
 Please read this list through before beginning the process to be sure you understand the timeline.

-- At least 2 weeks before the deadline to submit the proposal (see above), read the Student-Initiated Connection Form (pdf) and these guidelines for what defines a strong connection between courses: it is not as simple as the courses covering similar material.
+- At least 2 weeks before the deadline to submit the proposal (see above), read the Student-Initiated Connection Form (pdf) and the guidelines below for what defines a strong connection between courses: it is not as simple as the courses covering similar material.

 - Verify that the courses you want to connect all come from different areas.
 Refer to the Course Catalog to find a particular course’s area; if it is not listed consult with the faculty member for that course or the chair of that department to ascertain the area.